UL-FRI-LGM/webgl2-examples/README.md

-This is a collection of JavaScript/WebGL 2.0 examples for undergraduate computer graphics courses.
+This is a collection of WebGL 2.0 examples for undergraduate computer graphics courses.

 # Building and running